wp-plugins/wp-live-chat-support/readme.txt

 * Chat to more than one visitor at a time
 * Access historical chat records
 * Set up your user profile
-* Add your company logo to the chat window
+* Add your company logo to the live chat window
-* Add your photo to the chat window
+* Add your photo to the live chat window
 * Edit all text fields
 * World-class support
-* Fully customizable chat experience
+* Fully customizable live chat experience
 * Get the [WP Live Chat Support Pro Add-on](http://wp-livechat.com/purchase-pro/) for only $14.95 once off!